wailsapp/docs/tutorials/README.md

 ## CPU Usage App

-In Package Main Episode 16, [Alex Pliutau](https://twitter.com/pliutau) builds a CPU Usage app with wails:
+In Package Main Episode 16, [Alex Pliutau](https://twitter.com/pliutau) builds a CPU Usage app with Wails.
+He covers struct binding, the events system and how to use 3rd party Javascript packages in your app.
+It's a really great tutorial!
 <br/><br/>

 <div class="videocontainer">